Child actor: After the childhood success

+Raven-Symoné had childhood stardom for her roles on The Cosby Show and Hangin' with Mr. Cooper but would achieve mainstream breakthrough with her role as Raven Baxter in the Disney Channel sitcom That's So Raven and The Cheetah Girls films as Galleria.
+After both projects ended, Raven would star in Revenge of the Bridesmaids, the short-lived State of Georgia and had a long running voiceover gig as Iridessa in the Tinker Bell series but after her run on Broadway's Sister Act in 2012, she briefly retired and enrolled at the Academy of Art University earning her degree in fine arts and later returned to the industry to become a co host on The View and returned to the Disney Channel for the spinoff Raven's Home.

-Late actress Shirley Temple became a public figure and diplomat, beginning in the 1960's.
+Late actress Shirley Temple became a public figure and diplomat, beginning in the 1960s.
 Some of her duties included representing the United Nations, and becoming a U.S. ambassador in countries such as Ghana and Czechoslovakia.

-Mary-Kate Olsen was treated for an eating disorder, deemed anorexia, but her twin sister remained less troubled.
+Mary-Kate Olsen, who shared the role of Michelle Tanner with her twin sister Ashley on the ABC sitcom Full House, was treated for an eating disorder, deemed anorexia, but Ashley remained less troubled.
 In an article with the magazine Marie Claire, Mary-Kate expressed the bittersweet nature of the twins' childhood.
 "I look at old photos of me, and I don't feel connected to them at all," she said.
 "I would never wish my upbringing on anyone... but I wouldn't take it back for the world."
-The twins now have continued success in the fashion industry with an estimated net worth of approximately $100 million dollars.
+The twins eventually retired from acting to pursue a full-time career in the fashion industry, which, to this day, is continuously successful with an estimated net worth of approximately $100,000,000.

 Drew Barrymore, a former child star, started acting at age 3.
 During her childhood she battled with drugs, but recovered and currently continues to act.

-Natalie Portman took a small break in acting to get a bachelor's degree in Psychology from Harvard University before continuing her career as an actress.
+Natalie Portman took a small break in acting to get a bachelor's degree in psychology from Harvard University before continuing her career as an actress.